 While you can win a big amount or lose your bet in any single game play, the average return of a specific game played over a long period of time will approach the Theoretical RTP value.

 This theoretical value is calculated either via analytical methods (which often is possible for non-strategy dependent games such as slots), or via computer simulations of those more complex or strategy dependent games (e.g., blackjack, poker etc.).

 For more information about the RTP% and fairness of specific games, please visit the information section of each game.

 Frequently Asked Questions

 How can I be sure that your games are fair and random?

-Coral is a well established, trusted and leading brand with a strong customer focus.
-We are licensed and regulated in Gibraltar, home to the world's leading online gambling operators and a world leader in remote gambling regulation.
+Coral is a well-established, trusted and leading brand with a strong customer focus.
+We are licensed and regulated in Great Britain and Gibraltar, home to the world's leading online gambling operators and world leaders in remote gambling regulation.
 We are wholly committed to providing verifiably fair gambling.

-All our games meet the strict regulatory standards set by our regulator, the Gibraltar Gambling Commissioner, including the requirement to have all our games rigorously tested and certified as fair and random by an independent test house before we can make these games available to play.
+All our games meet the strict regulatory standards set by our regulators, the Gambling Commission (Great Britain) and the Gibraltar Gambling Commission, including the requirement to have all our games rigorously tested and certified as fair and random by an independent test house before we can make these games available to play.

-What is a ‘Random Number Generator' (‘RNG'), and what is the relevance of this to the games you offer on your site?
+What is a ‘Random Number Generator' (‘RNG'), and what is the relevance of this to the games Coral offer on our site?

 A ‘Random Number Generator', or ‘RNG', is software that generates a sequence of numbers or symbols that lack any pattern over an extended number (millions) of plays.
 It is the component of the games that produces the random outcomes of our games.